hershaw/python-rest-challenge/README.md

     Given the webserver is available
     And a valid application is generated
     When the endpoint POST /application is called
-    Then the ID of the application is returned
+    Then the application is returned with an id
+    Then status 200 is returned
     And the loan exists in the database

   Scenario: Attempt to add application with missing field
     Given the webserver is available
     And an application with age missing is generated When the endpoint POST /application is called
+    Then status 422 is returned
-    Then an error message saying age is missing is returned And status 422 is returned
+    And an error message saying age is missing is returned

   Scenario: Attempt to add application with incorrect type
     Given the webserver is available
     And an application with age as a string is generated When the endpoint POST /application is called
+    Then status 422 is returned
-    Then an error message saying age has wrong type is returned And status 422 is returned
+    And an error message saying age has wrong type is returned

   Scenario: Fetch an application by ID
     Given the webserver is available
-    And an application exists in the database with id "1" When GET /application is called with the id of "1" Then the correct application is returned
+    And an application exists in the database with id specialid When GET /application/specialid is called
-    And status 200 is returned
+    Then status 200 is returned
+    And the correct application is returned

   Scenario: Update an application by ID
     Given the webserver is available
-    And an application exists in the database
+    And an application exists in the database with id specialid When PATCH /application/specialid is called to update age Then status 200 is returned
-    When PATCH /application is called to update a field Then the update is recorded in the database
+    And the updated age is recorded in the database
-    And status 200 is returned

   Scenario: Delete an application by ID
     Given the webserver is available
-    And an application exists in the database
+    And an application exists in the database with id specialid When DELETE /application/specialid
+    Then status 200 is returned
-    When DELETE /application is called to delete a known application Then the application is no longer in the database And status 200 is returned
+    And the application with id specialid is no longer in the database

 ```